Skip to content

 </section>

-Use the {.unnumbered} suffix on headings:
+Use the {data-no-toc} or {data-no-toc-counter} suffix on headings:

-# Abstract {.unnumbered}
+# Abstract {data-no-toc}

-This is an unnumbered abstract.
+This is an abstract excluded from TOC.

 # Introduction